 Over the years, HTML specification has added a bag full of APIs that cover a wide spectrum of functionality and features that power the future web browsers and mobile devices.
 In this book, you will dip into the HTML APIs grab bag and draw out eight of them for discussion and exploration peppered with plenty of hands-on exercises —

 - Geolocation for finding and navigating your way on Earth;

 - Drag and Drop for dragging and dropping UI elements on HTML pages;

-- Server-Sent Events for enabling one-way streaming of data from servers;
+- Server-Sent Events for delivering server push updates from servers;

 - Web Sockets for establishing full-duplex bi-directional communication between clients and servers;

-- Web Storage for inserting, updating, retrieving, and deletion of data on browsers;
+- Web Storage for inserting, updating, retrieving, and deletion of data in your browsers;

 Apart from the the many learning exercises, you also get to create interesting web applications including live stock quotes, real-time web chat, a web-based file explorer, and a clever hack to save web data from your HTML page to your computer’s file system.

 If you wish to receive a copy of the source code, please contact me via the email address inside the book with proof of purchase.